streamroot/lumen-delivery-client-plugin-avplayer/README.md

 -Add a `private var airplayManager: LMAirplayManager!`

--Init that airplayManager in `viewDidAppear(` method `airplayManager = LMAirplayManager(delegate: self)`
+-Turn off the default Airplay Notification inside our Plugin and Init the airplayManager in `viewDidAppear(` method `self.plugin?.turnOffDefaultAirplayNotification()` `airplayManager = LMAirplayManager(delegate: self)`

 -Add an extension of `PlayerViewController` to handle `onAirplayEnabled()` and `onAirplayDisabled()` events (as follow:)